Skip to main content

 3.050+Very strong reject

-Even modest deviations in a single component’s shape parameter provide evidence against the reduced model, offering clear guidance on when complexity is warranted.
+Even modest deviations in a single component’s shape parameter provide evidence against the reduced model.
+The boundaries are clean.

 Use the reduced model when: